 Healthpeak Properties Debt

 Healthpeak Properties holds a debt-to-equity ratio of 0.681.
 At present, Healthpeak Properties' Net Debt is projected to increase significantly based on the last few years of reporting.
-The current year's Short Term Debt is expected to grow to about 756 M, whereas Long Term Debt is forecasted to decline to about 5.6 B. With a high degree of financial leverage come high-interest payments, which usually reduce Healthpeak Properties' Earnings Per Share (EPS).
+The current year's Net Debt To EBITDA is expected to grow to 6.49, whereas Short Term Debt is forecasted to decline to about 187.4 M. With a high degree of financial leverage come high-interest payments, which usually reduce Healthpeak Properties' Earnings Per Share (EPS).

 Asset vs Debt